The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 COVID testing before departure rather than on arrival is a different method to eliminate barriers and promote mobility.

-These guidelines consider the lower risk of getting sick that visitors face when visiting for a short period, particularly during business trips where interactions with the general public are restricted.
+These guidelines consider the lower risk of getting sick that visitors face when visiting for a short period.
+This is mainly during business trips where interactions with the general public are restricted.

 The UK exempts high-value travelers from quarantine. corporate travelers